 - Camel trails: Three camel trails were built in years past for camel caravans needing to climb cliffs to access the Riyadh plateau.
 Camel trail #1 is scenic and accessible even by sedan.

 - Ushaiger (200 km): Atmospheric partially restored heritage village about 2 hours from Riyadh.
 Contains several family-run heritage museums.
 You’ll also pass old abandoned villages on the way worth stopping for.

 - Edge of the World (100 km): Epic cliffs about 2 hours from Riyadh.
 Requires at least one hour of off-roading on a difficult track.
 Locals recommend going with a tour company to ensure you don’t get stuck or lost; Ghazi Tours is a reputable option.
 However, if you want to rent a 4×4 or chance it with a normal car (it’s been done) you can rent a car from Rentalcars.com.
 Make sure to leave before sunset so you can see the trail.

 Transportation from Riyadh

 - Drive to Najran: 10 hours (950 km)

 - Flight to Najran: 1.5 hours

 - Drive to Jeddah: 9 hours (950 km)

 Days 5-7: Najran

-A stone’s throw away from the Yemen border, Najran is a beautiful city and the region offers a look into Yemeni culture and architecture within Saudi Arabia.
+A stone’s throw away from the Yemen border, Najran is a beautiful city and the region offers a look into Yemeni culture and architecture within Saudi.
 Though Najran is officially on travel advisory lists due to the ongoing Yemen war, tourists can still visit.
 It’s forbidden to visit the border itself.